Coronavirus Job Retention Scheme: how it works

-Please see our latest update on the scheme here.
+Please see our latest update on the Coronavirus Job Retention Scheme here.

 How Does the Scheme Work?

 According to the Chancellor’s

 speech, and the current government guidance for employers

 - If employers cannot cover staff costs due to the